Header

 Applicants to the program are expected to have a background both in computing and natural science.

-The Computational Sciences PhD programme is a 3-4year MSc to PhD program.
+The Computational Sciences PhD program is a 3-4year MSc to PhD program.
 Participating students can choose from a broad selection of research topics and classes.
 Enrollment into the program is decided by an admission committee.
 In order to graduate, students need to fulfill the following requirements:

 The final degree is conferred by either the University of Zurich or the ETH Zürich, depending on the academic affiliation of the host laboratory.